Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

     return exists
 ```

-But with the Python Management API this can now be done with native Python like this:
+But with the Python Management API this can now be done with native Python objects like this:

 ```python
 def table_exists(session, database_name='', schema_name='', table_name=''):